Acton, Montana

 Acton is an Census Designated Place in northwestern Yellowstone County, Montana, United States.
 It has a postal ZIP code (59002) and lies along Montana Highway 3 northwest of the city of Billings, the county seat of Yellowstone County.

 History

 Acton is a small farming community which originated as a stop on the Great Northern Railroad.
 The post office was opened in 1910.
 Charles T. Robinson served as the original postmaster.

-The village experienced a small boom with the opening of the Yellowstone Drag Strip race facility, six miles due west of the old train stop.
-The depot and elevators are no longer active.
+The post office no longer exists.

 Demographics

 Climate

 According to the Köppen Climate Classification system, Acton has a semi-arid climate, abbreviated "BSk" on climate maps.

+Education

+The school districts are Broadview Elementary School District and Broadview High School District.